jww paintings discussion, chat, fans posters, calendars and more email, guestbook, stories

 line

-pinky and the brain Well, I think so, Brain, but I can't memorize a whole opera in Yiddish. - Pinky grey line
+pinky and the brain I think so, Brain, but if the plural of mouse is mice, wouldn't the plural of spouse be spice? - Pinky grey line

 grey line